sabre1041/1-demo/README.md

 Now that everything is installed and you can access the tools, continue to the next steps!

+**NOTE:** ArgoCD may take a few minutes to start its configuration component (dex).
+If you get an authentication error when you try to login, wat for one minute and try again.
+If you still get an authentication error, try deleting the Pod with "dex" in its name, in the devsecops namespace.
+This will restart dex.

 **3. Validate that Rekor install is complete.**

 Installing Rekor could take an additional 3 - 5 minutes after the installation script exits.